apache/cassandra-java-driver/manual/load_balancing/README.md

         ).build();
 ```

-This policy queries nodes of the local data-center in a round-robin fashion; optionally, it can also try a configurable
+This policy queries nodes of the local data-center in a round-robin fashion.
-number of hosts in remote data centers if all local hosts failed.

 Call `withLocalDc` to specify the name of your local datacenter.
 You can also leave it out, and the driver will use the
 datacenter of the first contact point that was reached [at initialization](../#cluster-initialization).
 However,